wml-frc/UDP_TransferNT/README.md

-### Overides and extra function
+### Overrides and extra functions
 - The project comes with a range of customisable features for the user.
-Many macros can be overrided for better use.
+Many macros can be overridden for better use.
 As well as many functions to use for different use cases.
 Below lists the most common.

 ```cpp
 // These macro overrides must be specified before including the network library